The role of grain dynamics in determining the onset of sediment transport: Results

-Figure~\ref{fig:Th-plateaus} shows the values of the plateaus $\Theta_c^l$ and $\Theta_c^h$ with $b=5$ and small $e_n$. $\Theta_c^l$ and $\Theta_c^h$ are plotted as a function of the friction coefficient $\mu$ for disks with Cundall-Strack friction and the effective friction coefficient $\mu_{\rm eff}$ for grain clusters (see Table~\ref{tbl:bumpy-grain-props}).
+In this section, we use 2D simulations (S-5 and S-6 settings) to show that $\Theta_c({\rm Re}_*)$ is only weakly dependent on friction and irregular grain shape.
+These results are shown in Fig.~\ref{fig:Th-plateaus}.
+In 2D, the numerical values for $\Theta_c$ increase by roughly a factor of two.
+We interpret the increase in $\Theta_c$ from 3D to 2D to follow from the fact that the energy landscape of a 2D bed is more difficult for grains to navigate, as grains must roll over obstacles instead of traversing the low points between impeding grains.
+This raises important questions about whether and how quasi-2D calculations of pocket angles relate to 3D systems.

+We perform simulations in 2D with a linear drag law where grain-grain interactions include Cundall-Strack friction (S-5 settings) or geometrical friction from irregular grain shape (S-6 settings).
+We find hysteresis that vanishes in the limit of small $e_n$, as in 3D (Fig.~\ref{fig:Shields-curve-with-data-all}), and we plot the small $e_n$ values in Fig.~\ref{fig:Th-plateaus}, which correspond to the result with a quadratic drag law.
+Figure~\ref{fig:Th-plateaus} shows the values of the plateaus $\Theta_c^l$ and $\Theta_c^h$ as friction is varied.
 Circles represent disks with Cundall-Strack friction, with a friction coefficient $\mu$.
 Other symbols correspond to $n-$mers with $n=2$ (diamonds), 3 (triangles), 4 (squares), and 5 (stars).
 Both $\Theta_c^l$ and $\Theta_c^h$ increase by less than 50\% with increasing friction, which is still comparable to the scatter in the experimental and field data shown in Fig.~\ref{fig:Shields-curve}.
+We note that~\citet{joseph2004} found a friction coefficient of $\mu \approx 0.15$ for submerged spheres, and we observe almost no variation in $\Theta_c^l$ and $\Theta_c^h$ for friction coefficients at or below this measured experimental value.